rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/NutanixFileServerParametersInput.md

 - certificateId: System.String
   - Supported in v8.1+
       ID corresponding to the imported certificate.
-- smbCredentials: GenericNasSystemCredentialsInput
-  - Supported in v8.1+
-      Credentials to access SMB shares.
 - apiPassword: System.String
   - Supported in v8.1+
       Password associated with the NAS API user account.